BankingofThings/BoT-Python-SDK/README.md

 ```

 # Configuration
-Sign in to https://maker.bankingofthings.io and get the makerID from your account.
+Sign in to the [Maker Portal](https://maker.bankingofthings.io/) and get the makerID from your account.
 On your first run, replace YOUR_MAKER_ID with the makerID from your Maker portal, section Account, and run:
 ```bash
 make server makerID=YOUR_MAKER_ID